ssamadgh/ModelAssistant/Documentation/Usage.md

 		return nil
 	}
 ```
-This subscript returns upper cased first letter of last name for each contact, so ModelAssistant categorize contacts with the same upper cased first letters in the same section.
+This subscript returns uppercased first letter of last name for each contact, so ModelAssistant groups contacts with the uppercased first letter of last names.

-Reutrn nil in this subscript if you do not want to use sections.
+Reutrn nil in this subscript if you do not want to use multiple sections.

-### func update(with newFetechedEntity: MAEntity)
+#### func update(with newFetechedEntity: MAEntity)

 This method is used with ModelAssistant to update an existent entity with the new fetched entity that is equal to this existing entity.
 With this method you decide wich of the entity properties to be update with new fetched entity.
 This method is useful when you want to update the existent entities with the new fetched ones, instead of reload them.
 For example for Contact entities we want to update just firstName and lastName: